CME Group: History

 The Chicago Mercantile Exchange (CME), was founded in 1898 as a nonprofit corporation.
 In 1919, it established its clearing house.
-In 2000, CME demutualized (became a joint stock company).
-In 2002, CME Group, the parent company of CME, became a public company via an initial public offering.
+In 1982, CME introduced the first successful stock index futures contract, helping change equity risk management and creating today's equity index derivatives market.
+In 2000, CME demutualized and became a joint stock company.
+In 2002, CME Holdings Company, the parent company of CME, became a public company via an initial public offering.